alexpaul/Xcode-Github/Xcode-Github/RepoSteps.md

 1. Paste in terminal and press enter
 1. Run `git push --set-upstream origin master`

-At this point if all went well you should be able to refresh your Github page and the repo
+At this point if all went well you should be able to refresh your Github page and see your newly repo